Skip to Main Content

 • PROVENANCE

-The origin of an item is its "provenance".
-In the world of archives, "provenance" is a fundamental principle as it has everything to do with where an item originated, the context of it when grouped with similar items or the "family" it belongs to.
-"Provenance" also has to do with respect and being pro-active in identifying the intrinsic history of an item.
-In an academic archival collection such as ours, the items are organized by the way the institution is organized.
-For example, the Board of Trustees, is the family name or provenance for Board meeting minutes, Budgets, the Office of the President, Board publications such as Budgets and Annual Reports, etc. A separate provenance is the College of Arts and Sciences.
+The origin of an item is its "provenance."
+In archives, "provenance" is a fundamental principle as it has everything to do with where an item originated, its context when grouped with similar items, or the "family" it belongs to.
+"Provenance" also has to do with respect and being proactive in identifying the intrinsic history of an item.
+In an academic archival collection such as ours, the items are organized by how the institution is organized.
+For example, the Board of Trustees is the family name or provenance for board meeting minutes, budgets, the Office of the President, and board publications such as budgets and annual reports.
+A separate provenance is the College of Arts and Sciences.
 Faculty Associations, Bulletins, individual Faculty member's papers, academic departments: Architecture, Behavior Science, Education, English, Mathematics, Science, Social Science, Visual, Performing, and Communication Arts, Health, Sport, and Exercise Science are all housed in the broad College of Arts and Sciences.
-Review the highlighted headings in the "Detailed Archives Inventory" to see the different provenances established by the previous and current archivist.
+Review the highlighted headings in the "Detailed Archives Inventory" to see the different provenances established by the previous and current archivists.

-Please note: Academic and non-academic departments often change year-to-year within an academic institution.
-It is important to re-visit Triton's departmental Web page: www.triton.edu/Departments/ at least once a fiscal year to make sure new acquisitions fit within the current structure of the College.
+Please note: Academic and non-academic departments often change year to year within an academic institution.
+It is important to revisit Triton's departmental Web page, www.triton.edu/Departments/, at least once a fiscal year to ensure that new acquisitions fit within the college's current structure.

 • REPOSITORY

-A place that houses institutional documents is a "repository".
+A place that houses institutional documents is a "repository."
 As such, Triton College's Archives is a repository.
-Digitally, specific hard drives on the archivist's PC where scanned images and documents are saved, are also repositories.
-Since there is no current collection development policy written for the Archives, we are an open repository for Triton College faculty, staff, current students, alumni of the school, and community members.
-Quite simply, we collect.
+Digitally, specific hard drives on the archivist's PC, where scanned images and documents are saved, are also repositories.

 • WEEDING

-Essentially, the slang librarian term, "weeding" refers to removing items from a collection deemed no longer relevant according to the instution's collection development policy.
-In Archives, the common practice is to "weed" duplicate items in effort to free physical space in the Archives for future acquisitions.
-Since there is currently no collection development policy in place for the Archives, it is at the discretion of the archivist, whether items are weeded from the Archives or not.
+Essentially, the slang librarian term "weeding" refers to removing items from a collection deemed no longer relevant according to the institution's collection development policy.
+In Archives, the common practice is to "weed" duplicate items in an effort to free physical space for future acquisitions.